Jeunese/jeunese.github.io/docs/style-guide.md

 -  Use terms that are clear and understood by global audiences without need of special or local cultural knowledge.
 -  Avoid "would", "should", and "may", which can be ambiguous in describing whether something *will*, *must*, or *can* be done.
 -  Don't use double-negatives, for example, use "like" instead of "not unlike".
+- Avoid words that imply a hypothetical future state, like "would" or "will".
+This can be avoided by ensuring that you write in [present tense](https://jeunese.github.io/#/style-guide?id=present-tense), which is also easier to read.

 |Avoid | Use instead |Exceptions
 |---|---|---|